SujalAhrodia/Algorithms_DS/README.md

 >2.
 Find the sum of all the leaves in a given binary tree.
 >3.
 Find the sum of all the left leaves in a given binary tree.
 >4.
 Find the sum of all the right leaves in a given binary tree.
+>5.
+Given a binary tree and a sum, find all root-to-leaf paths where each path's sum equals the given sum.
+Note: A leaf is a node with no children.